CongducPham/LowCostLoRaGw/README.md

 First, install the Arduino IDE.
 You can use the latest one (we tested with 1.8.3).
 But then, check (see the board manager) that the Arduino AVR board library is not above 1.6.11 as there might be some compilation issues because of the change of the GCC AVR compiler.
 Then, in your sketch folder, copy the content of the Arduino folder of the distribution.

-With the Arduino IDE, open the `Arduino_LoRa_Simple_temp` sketch, compile it and upload to an Arduino board.
+With the Arduino IDE, open the `Arduino_LoRa_Simple_temp` sketch (or the `Arduino_LoRa_SX12XX_Simple_temp` if you move to the SX12XX library which is advised because `Arduino_LoRa_Simple_temp` will not be maintained anymore), compile it and upload to an Arduino board.
 Check your radio module first, see `Connect a radio module to your end-device` above.

 The end-device runs in LoRa mode 1 and has address 6.
 It will send data to the gateway.